mnurbani97/SuperStore_Analysis/README.md

 # SUPER STORE ANALISIS

-## _Performed data workflow management, scheduling, data visualization, and data analysis to Distribution of Product Sales Across Various Regions using Docker, Elastic Search, Apache Airflow, and Kibana._
+ _Executed comprehensive data workflow management, scheduling, and analysis for analyzing the Distribution of Product Sales Across Various Regions.
+Leveraged advanced tools including Docker for containerization, Elastic Search for efficient data retrieval, Apache Airflow for streamlined workflow orchestration, and Kibana for powerful data visualization, resulting in significant achievements.._